aptise/peter_sslers/docs/General_Management_Concepts.md

 * An EnrollmentPolicy sets the default AcmeAccounts and Private Key options when using this system

-### CertificateCAs and Certificate Chains
+### X509CertificateTrusteds and Certificate Chains

-Earlier versions of this library treated the entire chain as a unique CertificateCA.
+Earlier versions of this library treated the entire chain as a unique X509CertificateTrusted.

 This has since changed.